kloewer/aibotstudio/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 AIBot Studio allows you to add an AI chatbot to specific pages on your WordPress site.
+Get your own AI Chatbot at https://aibotstudio.org

 == Installation ==
 1. Upload the plugin files to `/wp-content/plugins/aibotstudio/`, or install via the WordPress plugin repository.